teamcfadvance/cfstatic/full-guide.md

 1. Not having to repeat dependency definitions in every file.
 For instance, if you want to upgrade jquery, you have only one dependency definition to change
 2. Documenting dependencies between external resources

-An example javascript dependency file (the syntax is the same for css dependencies):
+An example JavaScript dependency file (the syntax is the same for CSS dependencies):

 {% highlight sh %}
 ##